Sexual Abuse

 • self-harm;

-Children can struggle to report the abuse; they may have been told they will not be believed or threatened by the perpetrator as part of the grooming process or that they are to blame for the situation.
+Children can struggle to report abuse; they may have been told they will not be believed, threatened by the perpetrator as part of the grooming process or told that they are to blame for the situation.

-Create an environment based on equality and informed choice – in an age appropriate way, help children/young people to think about the issues and attitudes behind sexual abuse particularly in relation to consent, gender and other equality issues.
+Create an environment based on equality and informed choice – in an age-appropriate way, help children/young people to think about the issues and attitudes behind sexual abuse particularly regarding consent, gender and other equality issues.

 Check young people have safe relationships – in their family, with other children/young people and with your staff.
-Create the environment where it is okay to talk, even about the most difficult things.
+Create an environment where it is okay to talk, even about the most difficult things.

 Take action – and keep taking action until you know children and young people are safe.